 How is the course assessed?

-IGCSE Modern World History (Student’s Book)
+IGCSE Modern World History (Student’s Book), 2nd Edition

-by B. Walsh, M. Scott-Baumann
+By B. Walsh, M. Scott-Baumann

 Published by Hodder Education, ISBN 978-1444164428

 Complete 20th Century History for Cambridge IGCSE® (Paperback 8 Dec 2016)

 Published by OUP Oxford, ISBN 978-0198399353

 Head of Department

 In their own words - testimonials from our past students and their parents.

 MPW London was judged as Excellent in all areas by ISI.